mefrem/mefrem.github.io/_pages/about.md

 classes: narrow
 footer: false
 share: false
+comments: True
 ---

 Besides my census details—American, male, born in '91—the best way to get to know me would be to read the site, my [Twitter](https://twitter.com/maxefremov), [my influences](http://www.paulgraham.com/ds.html) or email me at [maxim.efremov@gmail.com](mailto:maxim.efremov@gmail.com).
 If you're interested by what you've seen here, then I'm sure I'd like to hear from you.
+The comments on this page will serve as an AMA.

 Some salient features:

-- I've been a part of the [Rationalist](https://wiki.lesswrong.com/wiki/Rationalist_movement) community since 2013, and consider the movement and some of its blogs and thinkers the most important influences on my life
+- I've been a part of the [Rationalist](https://wiki.lesswrong.com/wiki/Rationalist_movement) community since 2013, and consider the movement and some of its blogs and thinkers among the most important influences on my life
 - I spent several years during college doing community service, disaster relief, and trail-building across the American Midwest
 - made dozens of lifelong friends on the internet who then became my friends irl
 - studied and lived in Seoul, South Korea